Holistic local sustainability; food, water, energy, money, people

 The children’s author E. Nesbit consistently defied this and often wrote of mixed groups of children: “Everyone got its legs kicked or its feet trodden on in the scramble to get out of the carriage.”

 Some argue, ‘After all, if “you”, which is also gender neutral, can serve both for singular and plural, why can’t “they” do the same?’
 It can, but at what cost?
-The singular meaning of they is established by context, not the text or word itself, so it is hardly fit for purpose, which is why some people say yous or y’all to show plural meaning.
-We know who did it; they left finger-pints.
+The singular/plural meaning of they is established by context, not the text or word itself, so it is hardly fit for purpose, which is why some people say yous or y’all to show plural meaning.
+We know who did it; they left finger-prints.
 Here the use of they creates ambiguity as to the number of people involved – even if it is known that there was only one person.
 We lose the specificity that the English language is so well equipped for and that explains in part its success as the language of science.